CrockPot White Chicken Chili is an easy, healthy, and hearty slow cooker chicken chili recipe that's full of familiar yet craveable flavors.

 Next add fresh lime juice plus chicken broth then stir, cover, and cook on low for 4 hours.

-After four hours, shred the chicken and place into the refrigerator.
-Whisk together milk (any kind) and gluten free flour (or AP flour if you don’t need to eat GF) in a small dish then pour into the chili and stir to combine.
+Whisk together milk (any kind) and flour (gluten free, if you need it!) in a small dish then pour into the chili and stir to combine.
 Cover and cook on high for 30 minutes.
 This will give the chili just a touch of velvety thickness.

 Stir the chicken back into the soup then scoop the CrockPot White Chicken Chili into bowls and serve with your favorite chili toppers.
 I hope you love this easy crockpot chicken chili recipe – enjoy!